CircuitBread0111/KnightCodeCompiler/README.md

 **Description:**
 -
 	The KnightCodeCompiler is a final CS322 project to create a compiler of the KnightCode programming language to Java Bytecode.
 All information of the language can be found in the KnightCodeSkeleton which was forked for this project.
-	**How it works?**
-> It works by parsing a tree and traversing it and generates appropriate Bytecode for each function as it traverses the tree which is then fully complied to bytecode then ran by the JVM

 **KnightCode**
 -
-Knight code is a basic toy programming language with limitations.
+Knight code is a basic toy programming language.
 It only accepts Integers and Strings as variables.
-Most operations are not available!
+It does not have subroutines.

 *Example of what KnightCode looks like*
 ```